alish-ba15/EduSphere_Chatbot/README.md

 # <code> ❯ EduSphere</code>

-<code>EduSphere is an AI-powered educational assistant that combines the capabilities of LangChain, LLMs (like OpenAI GPT), and Streamlit to deliver:
+<em>EduSphere is an AI-powered educational assistant that combines the capabilities of LangChain, LLMs (like OpenAI GPT), and Streamlit to deliver:
 - Natural language interaction for learning
 - Automated quiz generation from documents
-- PDF-based Q&A using vector search and embeddings</code>
+- PDF-based Q&A using vector search and embeddings</em>

 <!-- BADGES -->
 <!-- local repository, no metadata badges. -->